rails/rails/guides/source/association_basics.md

 ##### `:dependent`

+Controls what happens to the associated object when this object is destroyed:

-If you set the `:dependent` option to `:destroy`, then deleting this object will call the `destroy` method on the associated object to delete that object.
-If you set the `:dependent` option to `:delete`, then deleting this object will delete the associated object _without_ calling its `destroy` method.
-If you set the `:dependent` option to `:restrict`, then attempting to delete this object will result in a `ActiveRecord::DeleteRestrictionError` if there are any associated objects.
+* `:destroy`: deleting this object will call the `destroy` method on the associated object to delete it
+* `:delete`: deleting this object will delete the associated object directly from the database (so the callbacks will not be executed)

+NOTE: Option `:restrict` has been removed.
+If you want to prevent deleting this object if there are any associated objects, you can set this to `:destroy` and return `false` after checking for existence of association from any of the associated object's destroy callbacks.

 WARNING: You should not specify this option on a `belongs_to` association that is connected with a `has_many` association on the other class.
 Doing so can lead to orphaned records in your database.